 Don’t just read your competitors' blogs.
 You should also spend time with novels, news articles, magazine features, and other non-fiction work.
 The more different writing you read, the closer you’ll come to developing an original voice and style of story-telling for your brand.

-To explore more about how to write great copy, download our content writing workbook, The Semrush Content Writing Workbook, which includes information on how to improve the quality and efficiency of content production.
+To explore more about SEO copywriting, download our content writing workbook, The Semrush Content Writing Workbook, which includes information on how to improve the quality and efficiency of content production.